ixa-ehu/ixa-pipe-pos/README.md

     + formatter.xml           Apache OpenNLP code formatter for Eclipse SDK
     + pom.xml                 maven pom file which deals with everything related to compilation and execution of the module
     + src/                    java source code of the module and required resources
-    + trainParams.prop      A template properties file containing documention
+    + trainParams.properties      A template properties file containing documention
     + Furthermore, the installation process, as described in the README.md, will generate another directory: target/                 it contains binary executable and other directories